Saghen/blink.cmp/doc/configuration/sources.md

 ### Show Buffer completions with LSP

-By default, the buffer source will only show when the LSP source returns no items.
+By default, the buffer source will only show when the LSP source is disabled or returns no items.
 You may always show the buffer source via:

 ```lua
 sources = {